 Besides, the vote they lost was on gun control, which is a Constitutional issue.
 Someone really should point out that kiddy fits aren’t the way we change the Constitution in the United States.

 Maybe they missed that class in school.

 As you might imagine, the proposed law has Democrats shaking with rage.
-A few, like Rep. Eric Swalwell, are trying to act touch in the face of Ryan’s reasonable proposal.
-Swalwell tweeted this today:
+A few, like Rep. Eric Swalwell, are trying to act tough in the face of Ryan’s reasonable proposal.

-If I may interject here, Rep. Swalwell, it does your side no service when, after being accused of acting like children, you respond by tweeting like a high-school cheerleader.
+If I may interject here, Rep. Swalwell, it does your side no service when you continually act like children.
 I hope you enjoy bringing it on.